LuisR2022/my-first-repo/README.md

 My name is Luis Rivera, I was born and raised in the Bronx.
 Both my parents come from Mexico But met in NY.
 I have 2 siblings and a dog that i consider a little brother named Chico.
-My pronounes are he/him
+My pronounes are he/him.
+I also want to add on that i am a very quiet person.